rishikaarya/Docker_Flink_Project/README.md

 **7. Validation and Monitoring**
 - Kafka consumer script `consumer.sh` was executed to monitor and validate data flowing through Kafka topics:

       ./consumer.sh energy_data

 - The Flink SQL interface was accessed to confirm correct data processing.

-Key Highlights
+**8. Key Highlights**

+a.
 Real-Time Data Pipeline: Built a robust pipeline using Kafka, Flink, Elasticsearch, and Kibana.
+b.
 Automated Data Streaming: Used shell scripts and Python for seamless automation.
+c.
 Actionable Insights: Enabled real-time visualization of energy consumption patterns to drive meaningful insights.

 # Dashboard Analysis